shirshanka/datahub/metadata-ingestion/source_docs/lookml.md

 - Name, upstream table names, metadata for dimensions, measures, and dimension groups attached as tags
 - If API integration is enabled (recommended), resolves table and view names by calling the Looker API, otherwise supports offline resolution of these names.

+**_NOTE_:** To get complete Looker metadata integration (including Looker dashboards and charts and lineage to the underlying Looker views, you must ALSO use the Looker source.
+Documentation for that is [here](./looker.md)

 ## Quickstart recipe

 Check out the following recipe to get started with ingestion!
 See [below](#config-details) for full configuration options.